soravux/scoop/doc/api.rst

 Constants               Description
 ====================    ====================================================================
 scoop.IS_ORIGIN         Boolean value.
-True if current instance is the root worker. scoop.WORKER_NAME       String value.
-Name of the current instance (deprecated). scoop.BROKER_NAME       String value.
-Name of the broker to which this instance is attached (deprecated). scoop.BROKER_ADDRESS    String value.
+True if current instance is the root worker. scoop.BROKER_ADDRESS    String value.
 Address of the socket communicating work information. scoop.META_ADDRESS      String value.
 Address of the socket communicating meta information. scoop.SIZE              Integer value.
 Size of the current worker pool. scoop.DEBUG             Boolean value.
 True if debug mode is enabled, false otherwise. scoop.IS_RUNNING        Boolean value.
-True if scoop is currently running, false otherwise. scoop.worker            2-tuple.
+True if SCOOP is currently running, false otherwise. scoop.worker            2-tuple.
 Unique identifier of the current instance in the pool. scoop.logger            Logger object.
 Provides log formatting and redirection facilities.
 See the `official documentation <http://docs.python.org/2/library/logging.html#logging.Logger>`_ for more informations on its usage.
 ====================    ====================================================================